-BASIC ca an be re-directed to read Input And Standard Output I from standard input and write to standard and output filenames on the command iirie.
-BASIC [program name e] [< input file] [> output file] output file required e are literally those chara d argument.
-If two greate efore the input file, and " $>$ " before the acters, and not angle brackets indicating ter-than characters (" $>>$ ") appear beput is appended to that file.
-Rules: re-directed, all INPUT, LI will read from the input f INE INPUT, INPUT\$, and INKEY\$ state-file. that out • ify a file number in a PRINT statement, declared output file instead of the stand- .
-Error m nessages go to standard d output. .
-File inp out from "KYBD:" still rea ads from the keyboard. .
-File out tput to "SCRN:" still outp puts to the screen. will continue to trap keys ent is used. s from the keyboard when the ON KEY(n) • inter echo key will not ca en re-directed. cause LPT1: echoing if Standard Output the me se BASIC to close any open files, issue < linenumber > " to standard output, until an with the n end-of-file character is se EOF function.
-If the file input statement tries to r IC will continue to read from this source detected.
-This condition may be tested le is not terminated by a Control-Z, or a read past end-of-file, then any open files d past end" is written to standard output,
+- When re-directed, all INPUT, LINE INPUT, INPUT\$, and INKEY\$ statements will read from the input file. - If the program does not specify a file number in a PRINT statement, that output is redirected to the declared output file instead of the standard output device, the screen. - 3.
+Error messages go to standard output. - File input from "KYBD:" still reads from the keyboard. - 5.
+File output to "SCRN:" still outputs to the screen. - BASIC will continue to trap keys from the keyboard when the ON KEY(n) statement is used. - The printer echo key will not cause LPT1: echoing if Standard Output has been re-directed. - 8.
+Typing Control-Break will cause BASIC to close any open files, issue the message "Break in line line number>" to standard output, and exit BASIC. - 9.
+When input is redirected, BASIC will continue to read from this source until an end-of-file character is detected.
+This condition may be tested with the EOF function.
+If the file is not terminated by a Control-Z, or a BASIC input statement tries to read past end-of-file, then any open files are closed, the message "Read past end" is written to standard output, and BASIC terminates.